Get an annual AARP membership for only $12. Limited time offer.

 Other Considerations and Questions

-3. Ask to see a copy of the resident agreement which spells out the facility’s obligations.
-It will also list the charge for items that are extra like laundry service.
+3. Ask for a copy of the resident agreement spelling out the facility's obligations.
+It will also list the charge for extra items, like laundry service.

 4. How close are you to friends and relatives?
 Are they allowed to stay overnight?

 5. What is the staff-to-resident ratio?
-Inquire about this ratio to ensure you or a loved one will be well taken care of.
+Inquire about this ratio to ensure you or a loved one is cared for.
 As you tour facilities, be on the lookout for staff members and see if it appears that residents are being attended to regularly.

-8. Who dispenses medication and how much training have they had?
+7. Who dispenses medication, and how much training have they had?
 States have training requirements.

 Find Assisted Living Options for Your Needs

 There are thousands of assisted living communities across the country, and it’s important to find one that meets your needs.
-Whether you’re looking for a community with specialized care for your health needs or you want a community for you and your spouse, there is an option for you!
+Whether you’re looking for a community with specialized care for your health needs or want a community for you and your spouse, there is an option!

 Additional Assisted Living Resources

 Want to learn more about assisted living?
-From assisted living costs and Medicare coverage to tips on choosing the right community for you, we’ve got you covered.
+From assisted living costs and Medicare coverage to tips on choosing the right community, we’ve got you covered.

 Assisted Living Frequently Asked Questions